MariaLuiza-CS/MariaLuiza-CS/README.md

 - 📑 Ask me about Android world
 - 📚 Current learning Kotlin/Java and Dart
 - 🤓 I am looking to collaborate on Android project
-- ☕ lover of caffeine and big fan of geek universe.
+- ☕ lover of coffee and big fan of geek universe.

 🌎 **"What we know is a drop, what we don't know is an ocean."**